mikenomitch/terraform-aws-hashistack/README.md

 ### Deps

-Requires Terraform 12, an AWS account.
+- Terraform 12+
+- AWS Account Key and Secret

 ### TODOs

-- Make sure consul and nomad clients load properly
 - Nice outputs on terraform apply for quick access
-- Get Docker container running as example task
 - Write out How to Use Docs
   - Variables necessary
   - Commands for ssh-ing